By Ane Ohm on May 24, 2017 at 7:18 AM

 Not all costs related to a lease are included in the leased asset and liability.
-For example, a lessor may lease a truck and also include a provision to operate the truck on behalf of the lessee.
+For example, a contract may include both a truck and operation of the truck on behalf of the lessee.
 Providing a driver, maintenance and gas are not related to securing the use of the truck and these costs would be considered nonlease components.
-Another example of a nonlease component is the fee for common area maintenance when renting office space.
+Another example of a nonlease component is the fee for common area maintenance (CAM) when renting office space.

-On the other hand, costs attributable to securing the asset itself should be included in the lease payments for both classifying and measuring the lease.
-For example, a non-refundable upfront deposit would be considered a lease component.
+It's important to note that costs attributable to securing the asset itself should be included in lease payments for both classifying and measuring the lease.
+For example, a nonrefundable upfront deposit would be considered a lease component.

-A hallmark of ASC 842 is that it requires quite a bit of judgment.
-This means you to have to think about the intent of a particular payment to determine whether it should be included or excluded.
+A hallmark of ASC 842 is that it requires a good amount of judgment.
+This means you have to consider the intent of a particular payment to determine whether it should be included or excluded.
 As a result, ASC 842 does not provide a definitive list of lease and nonlease components because it could never be complete or make sense in all circumstances.
-At the same time, it makes the initial determinations a bit more difficult to determine.
+This also means the initial determinations are more difficult to determine.

-With that, we offer the following list as a good starting place when considering how to classify lease-related payments.
+With that, we offer the following as a good starting place when considering how to group lease-related payments.